Emmotes/ic_modron_library/docs/laezel.md

 # Lae'zel

-<span class="champIntro">Lae'zel is in the Absolute Adversaries affiliation and normally benefits from the following stat nodes:</span>
+<span class="champIntro">Lae'zel is in the Absolute Adversaries affiliation, Lawful Evil and normally benefits from the following stat nodes:</span>

 {::nomarkdown}
 <div id="champStats">